16 Life-Changing Slow Living Tips (You Can Start Today)

 Slow living is all about consuming less and taking a slower approach to everyday life.

-And slow living can include anything from eating mindfully to planning your vacation.
+And slow living can include anything from eating mindfully to planning a less packed vacation itinerary.

 It’s a set of values that says faster isn’t always better.

-Slow living isn’t a privilege for people who don’t have jobs, families or responsibilities.
-It isn’t only for those who can afford cottages in the country.
+But slow living isn’t a privilege for people who don’t have jobs, families or responsibilities.
+It’s not only for those who can afford a cottage in the country.

 But while it’s ever-growing in popularity, slow living is often misunderstood.